d2l-ai/d2l-en/chapter_recurrent-neural-networks/seq2seq.md

 $$\mathbf{s_{t'}} = f (\mathbf{y_{t'-1}}, \mathbf{c}, \mathbf{s_{t'-1}}).$$

 Now let us implement the seq2seq's decoder together.
-We directly use the hidden state of the encoder in the final time step as the initial hidden state of the decoder.
+We directly use the hidden state of the encoder in the final timestep as the initial hidden state of the decoder.
 This requires that the encoder and decoder RNNs have the same numbers of layers and hidden units.

 The LSTM forward calculation of the decoder is similar to the encoder's.
 The only difference is that we add a dense layer after the LSTM layers, with the hidden size to be the vocabulary size.
 The dense layer will output the predicted confidence score for each word.